 Paragliding design is led by the ever thoughtful David Dagault; Dav has a wealth of experience both in competition, adventure flying and paraglider design.
-Also on the design team are Russell Ogden, Luc Armant and Fred Pieri.

-Russ is a top competition pilot and ex paragliding instructor, he can usually be found putting Dav's latest creation through a series of test manoeuvres.
+Also on the design team are test pilots Russell Ogden and Luc Armant.
+Russ is a top competition pilot and ex paragliding instructor, he can usually be found putting Dav's latest creation through a series of test maneuvers.
 Luc, a dedicated XC addict has a background in naval architecture.
 He brings a wealth of knowledge and ideas to the design team and works closely with Dav in the design process.
-Fred is the latest addition to the team.
-He is a mathematian, mechanical engineer and vol Biv specialist and works closely with Dav and Luc.

-Former female World champion, Emilia Plak manages the paramotor department.
-She is helped by Mathieu Rouanet and Alex Mateos, two of the finest pilots in the world holding World, European and French Paramotoring champion titles amongst them.
-They both offer valuable advice and feedback throughout the development process, helping to produce the perfect blend of safety, speed and performance.
+World, European and French Paramotoring champion Mathieu Rouanet has been heavily involved with the test flying, offering valuable advice and feedback throughout the development process to produce the perfect blend of safety, speed and performance.